rOpenGov/eurostat/vignettes/eurostat_tutorial.md

 ![plot of chunk trains_plot](figure/trains_plot-1.png)

-## Triangle plot on passenger transport distributions
+### <a name="triangle"></a>Triangle plot

-With 2012 data for all countries with data.
+Triangle plot on passenger transport distributions with 2012 data for all countries with data.

 ```r